Zizaco/confide/README.md

 If you want only confirmed users to login, in your `UserController`, instead of simply calling `logAttempt( $input )`, call `logAttempt( $input, true )`.
 The second parameter stands for _"confirmed_only"_.

+__My application is crashing since I ran composer update__

+*Confide 4.0.0* was a huge update where all the codebase has been rewritten.
+Some classes changed, the generators has been improved in order to match some better practices (like repositories and separated validator classes).
+See the _Release Notes_ bellow.

+If you have a legacy project that uses an older version of Confide, don't worry.
+You will be always able to specify a previous version in your `composer.json` file.

+For example: `"zizaco/confide": "~3.2"` will avoid composer download version 4.0 but will be able to download bugfixes of version 3.2.

 ## Release Notes

 ### Version 4.0.0 Beta 1